Weltraumschaf/JUberblog/src/site/markdown/installation.md

 The syntax is  the same as for  XML preprocessor directives.
 So to  start it use `<?juberblog` and  to end the  directive use  `?>`.
 The directive  for JUberblog supports simple  key-value pairs.
 The  key must  not contain any  characters but letters  and  numbers.
-The  value may contain any word character.
+The  value  may  contain any  character  but  a colon  or newline.
 The  key and the value  are separated by a  colon.
-Obviously you can't use the  colon in the value.
 A key value  pair is separated by  newline.
 Also obviously you  can't use newlines in  the value.
-The  key  values  will be  assigned  to  the  layout  template.
-`Description` and `Keywords` are used for the meta tags by default.
+The key  values  will  be  assigned   to  the  layout  template.  `Description`  and `Keywords` are used for the meta tags by default.

+The three  keys shown  in the  example above  are also  used internally  for the content generation,  but JUberblog will choose  sane defaults if you  don't have them in your file.

 [jdk]:          http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
 [mvn]:          https://maven.apache.org/download.cgi